iblameandrew/Iblameandrew/README.md

 My best inventions so far:

 - QNN as a reasoning paradigm as it can be seen in my rather modest local-deepthink repo.
 Looking right now to build an agentic coder that has qnn/ as a command with width and depth for extreme scale brainstorming.
+Imagine being stuck with your agent in some tricky problem at work.
+Well you span a hundred agents to figure out alternatives, and its done.
+At least one of the hundred agents in your army will figure out a way out.

 - ZODIAC.
-This is by my magnum opus - it sees the LLM as a "world" in which a collection of agents can explore using recursive topological anchors instead of textual system prompts - the topological anchors describe parallel evolution sequences that make the agents "explore" the LLM in a bio inspired way, doing  thus inference to the LLM in a radically different way.
+This is by my magnum opus - it sees the LLM as a "world" which a collection of agents can explore using recursive topological anchors instead of textual system prompts - the topological anchors describe parallel evolution sequences that make the agents/particles collect skills inside the LLM backbone, doing  thus inference in a radically different way.
 Never got any attention.

 - Patterns: i built a grammar to portray jungian functionals as chemical reactors: any sequence of text can be translated into a functional representation thats a bit like both Feynmann diagrams and analytical chemistry.
-This eventually lead me to build ZODIAC.
+This eventually lead me to build ZODIAC: a chain of geomtric targets tells the agent what to do in the language of Optimization Math.
 I'm still working on  richer compositional rules.
+Theres no scientific rigor, nor i care, because i eventually figured, this is extreme analytical psychology.

-_Ive tried many SaaS business - if you are a programmer and you are still looking to get rich through SaaS, just look elsewhere man._
+_Ive tried many SaaS business - if you are a programmer and you are still looking to get rich through SaaS, just look elsewhere man.
+My best business so far was a beautiful dating app which used ultra long sequences of my jungian grammars to pattern match people "solving" a little algbebraic problem for each two people together.
+Unfortunately, without a massive demographic, dating apps are useless besides casual sex.
+Im very much interested in the idea that if you fix sexuality, you fix a signifcant aspect of the worlds problems._

 Opinions are only my own.
 Albeit i get massive enjoyment from sitting in my garage tinkering, my end pursuit is a better society.
 If this means abandoning AI, so be it.
 None of this is important besides meeting the end of the day with some bread.